-Iona Heath, past president of the UK Royal College of General Practictitioners and an early supporter and advisor for this conference, wrote a column in the 31 October 2009 BMJ titled: The Perversion of Choice.
+Iona Heath, past president of the UK Royal College of General Practictitioners and an early supporter and advisor for our Selling Sickness conference, wrote a column in the 31 October 2009 BMJ titled: The Perversion of Choice.

 She began by describing how the 2009 edition of the National Health Service Constitution established “a new right to choice and to information to support that choice.”